yandex/reselector/README.md

 import MyButton from './MyButton'

 /**
- * [data-test="dadad"] [data-test="czczxc"]
+ * [data-dadad] [data-czczx]
  */
 console.log(get`${MyComponent} ${MyButton}`)

 /**
- * .myClassName > [data-test="czczxc"]
+ * .myClassName > [data-czczx]
  */
 console.log(get`.myClassName > ${MyButton}`)
 ```

 ## How it works

-This plugin tries to find all React Component declarations, and to add `data-test` attribute to the Component's root node with the uniq hash-id.
-It also saves this id as the static property for this Component, so `get` function uses this property to build a selector.
+This plugin tries to find all React Component declarations and to add `data-{hash}` attribute with the uniq hash-id to the Component's root node.
+It also saves this hash as the static property for the Component, so `get` function uses this property to build a selector.